-Relating to corporate income tax; to provide for an exclusion from Alabama individual income tax for federal tax credits, advance refunds, qualified disaster relief payments, Small Business Administration subsidy payments, Emergency EIDL grants, Targeted EIDL advances, student loans, or loan forgiveness resulting from the federal Coronavirus Aid, Relief, and Economic Security Act, Taxpayer Certainty and Disaster Relief Tax Act, or COVID-related Tax Relief Act; to provide an income and financial institution excise tax exemption for any amounts received from the Coronavirus Relief Fund; to amend Section 40-27-1, Code of Alabama 1975, to change the apportionment factor to a single sales factor; to retroactively decouple from the new federal law 26 U.S.C. §
+1 ENGROSSED 2 3 4 A BILL 5 TO BE ENTITLED 6 AN ACT 7 8 Relating to corporate income tax; to provide for an 9 exclusion from Alabama individual income tax for federal tax 10 credits, advance refunds, qualified disaster relief payments, 11 Small Business Administration subsidy payments, Emergency EIDL 12 grants, Targeted EIDL advances, student loans, or loan 13 forgiveness resulting from the federal Coronavirus Aid, 14 Relief, and Economic Security Act, Taxpayer Certainty and 15 Disaster Relief Tax Act, or COVID-related Tax Relief Act; to 16 provide an income and financial institution excise tax 17 exemption for any amounts received from the Coronavirus Relief 18 Fund; to amend Section 40-27-1, Code of Alabama 1975, to 19 change the apportionment factor to a single sales factor; to 20 retroactively decouple from the new federal law 26 U.S.C. § 21 951A relating to Global Intangible Low-Taxed Income and 26 22 U.S.C. § 118(b)(2); to change how a corporation limits its 23 business interest expense deduction; and to provide that an 24 Electing Pass-Through Entity shall be taxed at the entity 25 level instead of its owners, members, partners, or 26 shareholders.

+Page 1

-- 1 951A relating to Global Intangible Low-Taxed Income and 26 - 2 U.S.C. § 118(b)(2); to change how a corporation limits its - 3 business interest expense deduction; and to provide that an - 4 Electing Pass-Through Entity shall be taxed at the entity - 5 level instead of its owners, members, partners, or - 6 shareholders. - 7 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: - 8 Section 1.
-Sections 2 through 4 of this act shall be - 9 known and may be cited as the "Alabama Taxpayer Stimulus - 10 Freedom Act of 2021." - 11 Section 2. (a) Any tax credits or advance refund - amounts received as a result of the federal Coronavirus Aid, - Relief, and Economic Security Act, as provided in I.R.C. § - 14 6428, or as a result of Section 272 of the COVID-related Tax - Relief Act of 2020 (RELIEF Act), Pub.
-L. 116-260, as provided - in I.R.C. § 6428A, or as a result of other similiar - 17 COVID-related relief measures for individuals enacted by the - 18 United States Congress shall be excluded from Alabama - 19 individual income taxation. - 20 (b) Any tax credits or advance refund amounts - 21 received as a result of the federal Coronavirus Aid, Relief, - and Economic Security Act, as provided in I.R.C. § 6428, or as - a result of Section 272 of the RELIEF Act, Pub.
-L. 116-260, as - provided in I.R.C. § 6428A, or as a result of other similar - 25 COVID-related relief measures for individuals enacted by the - 26 United States Congress shall also be excluded from any and all calculations in determining a taxpayer's federal income tax deduction pursuant to Section 40-18-15, Code of Alabama 1975.
+BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:

+Section 1.
+Sections 2 through 4 of this act shall be known and may be cited as the "Alabama Taxpayer Stimulus

+Freedom Act of 2021."

+Section 2. (a) Any tax credits or advance refund amounts received as a result of the federal Coronavirus Aid, Relief, and Economic Security Act, as provided in I.R.C. § 6428, or as a result of Section 272 of the COVID-related Tax Relief Act of 2020 (RELIEF Act), Pub.
+L. 116-260, as provided in I.R.C. § 6428A, or as a result of other similiar COVID-related relief measures for individuals enacted by the United States Congress, as applicable to the 2021 tax year, shall be excluded from Alabama individual income taxation.

+- (b) Any tax credits or advance refund amounts received as a result of the federal Coronavirus Aid, Relief, and Economic Security Act, as provided in I.R.C. § 6428, or as a result of Section 272 of the RELIEF Act, Pub.
+L. 116-260, as provided in I.R.C. § 6428A, or as a result of other similar COVID-related relief measures for individuals enacted by the United States Congress shall also be excluded from any and all calculations in determining a taxpayer's federal income tax deduction pursuant to Section 40-18-15, Code of Alabama 1975. - (c) Principal or interest payments incurred by an employer on any qualified education loan that is excluded from the employee's federal gross income pursuant to I.R.C. § 127(c)(1)(B), under the provisions of Section 2206(a) of the Coronavirus Aid, Relief, and Economic Security Act, as amended by Section 120 of the Taxpayer Certainty and Disaster Relief